Full-featured Plugin Development Guide

 - AI APIs require the

-- Keep your plugin folder under
+- keep your plugin directory under